 - (a) The licensee shall provide the estimated cost of service based on voltage level and classified into demand, customer and energy related-costs and an explanation of the estimates including data used and methodologies applied.
 These methodologies may follow any individual or combination of internationally accepted approaches including, but not limited to, the use of long-run marginal cost estimates and of embedded cost estimates. - (b) TNB shall provide a justification of the proposed individual Regulated Tariffs showing that these meet the principles set out in this section.
 The accompanying justification must also explain any changes from the existing Tariff Table.
 The tariffs set out in the proposed Tariff Table must be consistent with the Base Average Tariff proposed by TNB for the next Regulatory Period. - 4.6.
 The Tariff Table will be reviewed and approved alongside the proposed Annual Revenue Requirements and proposed Base Average Tariff. - 4.7.
 Once approved, the Tariff Table will be updated in every Regulatory Period. - 4.8.
-The ICPT Adjustment, Revenue Cap Adjustment, Price Cap Adjustment and Other Income Adjustment are supplementary to the applicable Regulated Tariff and does not form part of the Tariff Table.
+The ICPT Adjustment, Revenue-Cap Adjustment and Price-Cap Adjustment are supplementary to the applicable Regulated Tariff and do not form part of the Tariff Table.